CharleneMcKeown/DevOps-and-Containers/README.md

 An introduction to the principles of DevOps and containerisation using Azure DevOps Project and Kubernetes.

-# Tutorial:  Deploy your ASP.NET Core App to Azure Kubernetes Service (AKS) with the Azure DevOps Project
+## What is Azure DevOps Project?

-The Azure DevOps Project presents a simplified experience where you bring your existing code and Git repository, or choose from one of the sample applications to create a continuous integration (CI) and continuous delivery (CD) pipeline to Azure.
-The DevOps project automatically creates Azure resources such as AKS, creates and configures a release pipeline in VSTS that includes a build definition for CI, sets up a release definition for CD, and then creates an Azure Application Insights resource for monitoring.
+Azure DevOps Project presents a simplified experience where you bring your existing code and Git repository, or choose from one of the sample applications to create a continuous integration (CI) and continuous delivery (CD) pipeline to Azure.

+The DevOps project automatically creates Azure resources such as the Azure Kubernetes Service (AKS) to run containerised applications, creates and configures a release pipeline in Visual Studio Team Services (VSTS) that includes a build definition for CI, sets up a release definition for CD, and then creates an Azure Application Insights resource for monitoring your application to make sure it's healthy.

-You will:
+## In this lab, you will:

 > [!div class="checklist"]
 > * Create an Azure DevOps project for an ASP.NET Core App and AKS